 Other features of this bike include a respectable max user weight of 115kg (18 stone), self-balancing pedals with adjustable toe straps, and a 1-year manufacturers warranty.

 The V-Fit PMUC-1 is one of the more disappointing bikes we've tested recently.
-There seems to be a lack of effort here in terms of product development and it feels like it's simply be put together to formula, with more consideration given to keeping overheads down and making it sound cool than to producing a bike that actually delivers a great workout.
+There seems to be a lack of effort here in terms of product development and it feels like it's simply been put together to formula, with more consideration given to keeping overheads down and making it sound cool than to producing a bike that actually delivers a great workout.
 As such we'd advise steering clear of this particular model (which, we have to point out is not the norm we've come to expect from V-Fit).
-You're better off saving some money and getting more bike in the form of the DKN A-ME which has an 8kg (17.6lbs) flywheel to deliver a silky-smooth ride, a wireless heart rate receiver so you can safely use the HRC programmes it offers, and a warranty that's double the length than the PMUC-1 !
+You're better off spending a bit more and getting the DKN A-ME which has an 8kg (17.6lbs) flywheel to deliver a silky-smooth ride, a wireless heart rate receiver so you can safely use the HRC programmes it offers, and a warranty that's double the length than the PMUC-1 !

 V-Fit PMUC-1 Specifications

 - 20 programs (including 1 manual, 10 pre-set, 4 heart rate control, body fat measuring, and 4 users profile)